jbcoe/value_types/DRAFT.md

 moved from.

-2. In every specialization `polymorphic<T, Allocator>`, the type `allocator_traits<Allocator>::value_type` shall be the same type as `T`.
+2. In every specialization `polymorphic<T, Allocator>`, the type `allocator_traits<Allocator>::value_type` is not the same type as`T`, the program is ill-formed.
 Every object of type `polymorphic<T, Allocator>` uses an object of type `Allocator` to allocate and free storage for the owned object as needed.
 The owned object is constructed using the function `allocator_traits<allocator_type>::rebind_traits<U>::construct` and destroyed using the function `allocator_traits<allocator_type>::rebind_traits<U>::destroy`, where `U` is